pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Write the code in your new script which makes the alien repeatedly go to the top of the screen then glide to the bottom.
+Add code to the end of your script which makes the alien repeatedly go to the top of the screen then glide to the bottom.

 {{< learner-task-help >}}